Here you can find services and further information which can help you if you are struggling with your emotional health.

-Time Out (Healthy Minds) will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
-Time Out is a self referral scheme to help you feel good, make friends and support you to relax, socialise and do something for yourself.
-Phone: 01422 345154 or 07388 990 229.
+Time Out is a FREE service that will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
+Time Out can help make you feel good, meet new friends and support you to relax, socialise and do something for yourself.

-Youth Works is a safe space for you to come along, ‘chill out’, have a chat, listen to music and access the internet.
-The drop-in is open weekdays at the Orangebox in Halifax from 3.30pm to 5.45pm.
-Phone:01422 320 033.
+Youth Works is a FREE safe space for you to go, ‘chill out’, have a chat, listen to music and access the internet.
+The drop-in is open weekdays at the Orangebox in Halifax.

-Safespace offers emotional support for people in distress during evenings and weekends.
-It’s open from 6pm on Wednesdays, Fridays, Saturdays and Sundays – with the latest available appointments at 10pm.
+Safespace is a FREE service which offers emotional support for people in distress during evenings and weekends.